Leipzig: American football

-Leipzig Kings is an American football team playing in the European League of Football (ELF), which is a planned professional league, that is set to become the first fully professional league in Europe since the demise of NFL Europe.
-The Kings will start playing games against teams from Germany, Spain and Poland in June 2021.
-They play their home games at Alfred-Kunze-Sportpark.
+The Leipzig Kings were an American football team playing in the European League of Football (ELF), which is a professional league, that became the first fully professional league in Europe since the demise of NFL Europe.
+The Kings began by playing games against teams from Germany, Spain and Poland in June 2021.
+They played their home games at Alfred-Kunze-Sportpark.

+Speedway

+The Motodrom am Cottaweg is a motorcycle speedway stadium on the west side of the Neue Luppe, located on the Cottaweg road.
+The venue is used by the speedway club called Motorsport Club Post Leipzig e.V. and held the East German Speedway Championship in 1978 and a qualifying round of the Speedway World Team Cup in 1991.

 Other sports

 From 1950 to 1990 Leipzig was host of the Deutsche Hochschule für Körperkultur (DHfK, German College of Physical Culture), the national sports college of the GDR.

 Leipzig also hosted the Fencing World Cup in 2005 and hosts a number of international competitions in a variety of sports each year.

 Leipzig made a bid to host the 2012 Summer Olympics.
 The bid did not make the shortlist after the International Olympic Committee pared the bids down to 5.

 Markkleeberger See is a new lake next to Markkleeberg, a suburb on the south side of Leipzig.
 A former open-pit coal mine, it was flooded in 1999 with groundwater and developed in 2006 as a tourist area.
 On its southeastern shore is Germany's only pump-powered artificial whitewater slalom course, Markkleeberg Canoe Park (Kanupark Markkleeberg), a venue which rivals the Eiskanal in Augsburg for training and international canoe/kayak competition.

 Leipzig Rugby Club competes in the German Rugby Bundesliga but finished at the bottom of their group in 2013.

 Leipzig hosted the Indoor Hockey World Cup in 2015.
 All matches were played in Leipzig Arena, with the Netherlands coming out victorious in both the men's and women's tournaments.

+On 1 May every year, the opening of the horse racing season is celebrated in Leipzig's Racecourse Scheibenholz.